javadnematollahi/python-assignment/50_tensorflow_regression/readme.md

 # Machine learning 14_ MLP or Multi Layer Perceptron for Regression

+## In this assignment I've done machine learning course in sololearn and I get its certificate.

 ## In this project I Use Tensorflow library to make a Regression model for two below dataset.
-## I also do machine learning course in sololearn and I get its certificate.

 Weather dataset
 House Price dataset